-(Market/ Landowner Dependent) Future land use is subject to the needs of NSW Education.
-Any future
+(Market/ Landowner Dependent) Future land use is subject to the needs of NSW Department of Education.
+Any future alternative land use is dependent on relocation of existing curriculum related activities to an alternative

 Table 7.
 Food Coop - Priorities, triggers and staging guidance for identified upgrades